Person sitting on the floor and smiling

 About Sam…

-Angell Designs was born from a simple idea: to create visual identities that are human, honest, and as beautifully complex as the people behind them.
+Angell Designs was born from a simple idea: to create visual identities that are human, honest, and as beautiful as the people behind them.

 The Story Behind the Studio

 I didn’t start with a business plan.
-I started with burnout, hospital bracelets, and a sketchbook.
-After years of chaos and rebuilding, I found myself at 23 standing at a crossroad: keep surviving, or start living.
+I started with burnout, hospital bracelets, and an old sketchbook.
+After years of chaos and rebuilding, I found myself at 23 standing at a crossroad: keep barely surviving, or start living.
 I chose life.
 And slowly, that choice became Angell Designs.

 What began as a side hustle turned into a full-time business where creativity meets compassion.
 I’ve since worked with dozens of values-driven businesses in health, wellness, and community spaces.
 I’ve helped them find clarity, confidence, and the kind of visual storytelling that makes people feel something real.